Part 2 - GUI

 ListenerPanel.py

-Manage/inspect listeners (type, bind address/port, status, etc.).
+Manages and inspects listeners (type, bind address/port, status, etc.).
 It’s the natural place to surface “addListener / getListeners / stopListener” actions and to show what endpoints are currently serving beacons.

 SessionPanel